DerwenAI/bwyd/README.md

 This project is an application of contemporary software engineering into the process of how people in professional kitchens think about their work.
+Think of this as a domain specific language for authoring and navigating cookbooks, customized for use with large language models.

 Code in **Bwyd** language represents the "structure" and "art" of cooking, which can then be parameterized and rendered as text to generate recipes